 A circular economy model is needed within the healthcare sector to reduce overall consumption and waste, but also facilitate a shift towards more sustainable, non-toxic, and safer products.
 Representing 10% of world GDP, the healthcare sector has significant purchasing power, and can therefore play a key role in shifting the economy towards more sustainable chemistry.
 In line with their healing mission, a growing number of hospitals are eliminating known and suspected hazards and switching to safer alternatives, delivering on their duty of care.

-- Support the health sector’s contribution to sound chemical management in line with the WHO Chemicals Roadmap
+- Supported the health sector’s contribution to sound chemical management in line with the WHO Chemicals Roadmap

-- Align the SAICM framework beyond 2020 with the objectives and implementation of other multilateral environmental agreements such as the Basel, Rotterdam, and Stockholm Conventions and the Minamata Convention.
+- Aligned the SAICM framework beyond 2020 with the objectives and implementation of other multilateral environmental agreements such as the Basel, Rotterdam, and Stockholm Conventions and the Minamata Convention.

 Speakers